Saint Derfel Gadarn

 – Lewys Glyn Cothi

-He served as the abbot of Ynys Enlli on Bardsey Island.
+He is associated with the role of abbot, specifically as the abbot of Ynys Enlli on Bardsey Island.
 He died of natural causes.